 7. One Pocket

-One Pocket is the chess of pool — it’s 90% strategy, 10% shot-making.
+One Pocket is the chess of pool.
+It’s 90% strategy and 10% shot-making.
 Each player is assigned one of the two foot-rail corner pockets.
 You can only score by pocketing balls in your assigned pocket.
 First to pocket 8 balls in their pocket wins.
 Any ball in any other pocket either spots back or counts for your opponent, depending on the rules.

-One Pocket games are long (30-60 minutes per rack at high levels) and incredibly strategic.
+One Pocket games are long.
+At high levels, a single rack can take 30-60 minutes.
 You’ll play defensive shots constantly, trying to move balls near your pocket while keeping them away from your opponent’s.
-It’s the ultimate game for strategic thinkers.

 8. Bank Pool